chdsbd/vscode-githubinator/README.md

 ## Extension Settings

 - `githubinator.default_remote`: The default remote branch for a repository. (default: `"origin"`)
-- `githubinator.providers.github`: The hostname for identifying a github origin and building a url. (default: `"github.com"`)
+- `githubinator.providers.github`: The hostname for identifying a Github origin and building a URL. (default: `"github.com"`)

 ## Known Issues